 Now you’re likely wondering how to swap out your furnace filter.
 Inevitably this will differ depending on what furnace you have, but usually:

-At Service Experts Commercial HVAC, we’ll change out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Service Experts Commercial HVAC, we offer membership plans that include changing out standard furnace filters.
 Give us a call today at 905-453-6700 or arrange an appointment with us online.

 - Open or take off the air filter panel near the bottom of your furnace to reveal an open compartment.